 To make any changes to the terms of a tenancy agreement, you must first get the approval of the tenant.
 If you don't have your own tenancy agreement, many letting agents or rental sector firms provide templates for sample agreements.

 When it comes to renting property, things will sometimes go wrong, costly repairs may need to be made, or matters outside of a landlord’s control could occur (i.e. flooding) and that's why it's important to always consider the insurance you have in place.
 Whilst it’s not a legal requirement to have landlord insurance in place, it may be a condition of your buy-to-let mortgage (if you have one) so it’s always best to check.

 Protect your tenants' deposits

 Every landlord must put the deposit they receive from a tenant into a Government-backed tenancy deposit scheme within 30 days.
 The three Government-approved schemes are the Deposit Protection Service, MyDeposits and the Tenancy Deposit Scheme.
 To find out more read our Landlords tip: Tenants Deposits: How and why you should secure them.

 Ensure the property's clean

-This might sound obvious, but it’s something that could get overlooked in a mad rush to get tenants in situ.
+This might sound obvious, but it’s something that could get overlooked in a mad rush to get tenants in-situ.
 A clean, attractive home will be much more appealing to tenants, so it’s vitally important that your rental property's been given a thorough clean and tidy.

 Similarly, you must decide whether your rental property will be furnished, unfurnished or part-furnished.
 You should also remove any items of personal value or things that will be of no use to tenants.